University of Texas at Austin: Research

 UT Austin is classified among "R1: Doctoral Universities – Very high research activity."
 For the 2014–2015 cycle, the university was awarded over $580 million in sponsored projects, and has earned more than 300 patents since 2003.
 The University of Texas at Austin houses the Office of Technology Commercialization, a technology transfer center which serves as the bridge between laboratory research and commercial development.
 In 2009, the university created nine new start-up companies to commercialize technology developed at the university and has created 46 start-ups in the past seven years.
 License agreements generated $10.9 million in revenue for the university in 2009.
+In January 2020, the University of Texas Austin's Texas Innovation Center was established to provide support for startups.

 Research at UT Austin is largely focused in the engineering and physical sciences, and the university is a world-leading research institution in fields such as computer science.
 Energy is a major research thrust, with federally funded projects on biofuels, battery and solar cell technology, and geological carbon dioxide storage, water purification membranes, among others.
 In 2009, the University of Texas founded the Energy Institute, led by former Under Secretary for Science Raymond L. Orbach, to organize and advance multi-disciplinary energy research.
 In addition to its own medical school, it houses medical programs associated with other campuses and allied health professional programs, as well as major research programs in pharmacy, biomedical engineering, neuroscience, and others.

 In 2010, the University of Texas at Austin opened the $100 million Dell Pediatric Research Institute to increase medical research at the university and establish a medical research complex, and associated medical school, in Austin.